Geography BSc (Hons)

 Start date:

-At Sussex, you’ll cover a truly global range of issues, taught by experts who will help you to understand Earth systems and our relationship with the planet.
-Whether you are modelling climate impacts, analysing data from coastal, desert and periglacial environments, or using drone and satellite technology to map land cover change and help to understand the carbon dynamics of forests, we’ll guide you through as you develop your own set of interests and expertise.
+As a student, you’ll join the Department of Geography in our School of Global Studies, home to leading academics who are shaping policy.
+You will model climate impacts as well as analysing data from coastal, desert and periglacial environments.
+You'll also use drone and satellite technology to map land cover change and help to understand the carbon dynamics of forests.
+We’ll guide you through every step of the course as you develop your own set of interests and expertise.

 We understand that deciding where and what to study is a very important decision.
 We’ll make all reasonable efforts to provide you with the courses, services and facilities described in this prospectus.
 However, if we need to make material changes, for example due to government or regulatory requirements, or unanticipated staff changes, we’ll let you know as soon as possible.